 The effects of disease on productivity can be direct (such as mastitis causing a profound reduction in milk yield) or indirect (reduced locomotor ability leading to reduced feed intake, thus causing reduced milk yield).
 Diseases occurring in early lactation can also cause cascading effects that ultimately lower productivity.
 For example, periparturient disorders often are seen as a complex, and cows diagnosed with parturient paresis are at increased risk of retained placenta, complicated ketosis, and mastitis.
 Cows with dystocia and retained placenta are at increased risk of metritis.
 The best documented direct effect is the effect of mastitis on milk yield.
 A single case of clinical mastitis can result in a milk yield loss of 300–400 kg/lactation, with variations ranging from negligible to 1,050 kg.
 Mastitis during early lactation is associated with higher losses (450–550 kg) than in cases that are seen later.
-(Also see Mastitis in Large Animals: Mastitis in Cattle.)
+(Also see Mastitis in Cattle.)

 Losses resulting from subclinical disease are often considerable.
 The best described relationship between subclinical disease and productivity is the effect of subclinical mastitis on milk yield.
 Each 2-fold increase in SCC >50,000 cells/mL caused a loss of 0.4 and 0.6 kg milk/day in primiparous and multiparous cows, respectively.
 Total lactational milk yields were estimated to be reduced by 80 kg for primiparous cows and 120 kg for multiparous cows for each 2-fold increase in the geometric mean SCC >50,000 cells/mL.
 Other subclinical diseases (eg, paratuberculosis) have also been related to reduced productivity.